-area address-A-Type Address, (2-12), or 'S' specifies the address of the area containing the logical specifies the address of the area containing the logical record or block of records to be written.
+area address-A-Type Address, (2-12), or 'S' specifies the address of the area containing the logical record or block of records to be written.
 The first 16 bytes of this area are used by the system and should not contain your data.
 The area address must specify a different area than the key address.
 When new records are written (or when variable-length records are rewritten with a different length), the area address of the new record must always be supplied by the problem program.
 This area may be altered by the system.
 'S' may be coded instead of an address only if the block of records is contained in an area provided by dynamic buffering; that is, 'S' was coded for the area address operand in the associated READ KU macro instruction.
 This area is released after execution of a WRITE macro instruction using the same DECB.
-The area can also be released by a FREEDBUF macro instruction.
-WRITE
+Th can also be released by a FREEDBUF macro instruction.
+The area